thgh/hivepanel/HIVE-SPEC.md

 A redeploy of this deployment should be a noop.

+### hive.port

+This label can be used to set the container port that should be exposed.
+If the value is not a valid port, it should be ignored and the default port: 80 should be used.

+### hive.caddy

+This label indicates that the service should be exposed using Caddy.
+If the value is `auto`, the service should automatically configure Caddy on every service update.
+If the value is `custom`, caddy should not be configured automatically.

+Any other value should be ignored and means that the default reverse proxy should be used.

 ### hive.replicas

 This label can be used to remember the desired number of replicas for a service that is paused.
 It should not be interpreted on service update.
 It should be used when unpausing a service.
 It should correspond with `Spec.Mode.Replicated.Replicas`.